 Senior Advisor, Chief Compliance Officer

-Since then, he has become a financial advisor and serves as the Chief Compliance Officer for the firm.
+It wasn’t long before he transitioned to becoming a financial advisor, earning his CFP® designation in 2007.
+He currently serves as a senior advisor and as the Chief Compliance Officer for the firm.
 As exciting as his compliance duties are he finds most of his joy working directly with clients.
 “Financial planning presents myriad challenges and respective solutions, and it is so dynamic” states Ted.
 “I enjoy identifying the areas which have the most impact to the betterment of someone’s life and legacy, and helping clients to implement the objectives that will do so.”